• Skip to primary navigation

 Yum

-660 Shares
+638 Shares

 These spiced pecans have an addicting balance of salty and sweet, with a hint of spice and a toasty decadent richness that is perfect for the holidays.
+They’re naturally dairy free and use egg white instead of butter and less sugar but still just as delicious

 Happy Christmas Eve everyone!
 I know this is kind of last minute for sharing a holiday recipe, especially one that makes amazing gifts, but I couldn’t resist.
 I just can’t keep deez nutz to myself!
 I also can’t stop referring to them as deez nutz.
 (Yes, I am well aware that I have the maturity level of a 12 year old boy.)

 Seriously though folks, these spiced pecans are so dang good that I’ve made them three different times since their original debut on thanksgiving.
 Not only are they super tasty, but they’re pretty much made for gifting.
 I’m not insinuating that any one of you are last minute gifters or anything, buuuut, just in case, here’s an idea for ya.
-1. Buy pecans and mason jars.
-2. Spend about half hour in the kitchen and another five tying twine to said mason jars.
-3. Give out nuts and rake in the complements.
-4. Send me a thank you message.
-5. Regret giving out nuts because everyone now asks you to make them ALL THE TIME.

-These spiced pecans are as easy as it gets too.
-It takes about 5 minutes of active time total.
-You heard me correctly.
-Only.
-Five.
-Minutes.
-The easiness of this recipe adds to its position as the best holiday recipe ever.
-If you’re anything like me, you get burnt out of cookies, pies, and extravagantly rich dinners at this point in the season and are more than ready for a mind numbingly easy kitchen task.
 Well, I’m happy to report that this fits the bill to a T. The most effort needed is a good minute or two of vigorous whisking to get the egg all nice and frothy like.
 This is essential so don’t skip the frothiness.

-You’ve probably seen a lot of nut recipes out there so you may be wondering what makes deez nutz these spiced pecans special.
-The inspiration came from these spicy pecans from Trader Joe’s.
-They are ridiculously tasty… and also ridiculously expensive.
-They’ve got a little cayenne kick that may sound weird but it adds a whole nother dimension to the already delicious spiced nut genre.
 Another awesome thing about this recipe is that I used egg white instead of the butter used by most recipes.
 Although the butter is awesome because its, umm butter and butter is delicious, I’ve found that it isn’t necessary and the frothy egg white actually gets the sugar mixture to stick to the nuts way better.
-This being said – make sure to soak the pan immediately after removing the nuts from it because egg whites tend to be rather glue-like.

 If you’re able to restrain yourself from eating them all in one sitting, these spiced pecans are absolutely to die for on winter salads.
 I added them to this beet salad a while back and it was almost too much awesome to comprehend.
-My tastebuds went into overdrive and even now, two months later, I still salivate at the memory.
-I highly recommend sprinkling a few of these on salads, deserts, or well, anything really.

 Enjoy and Merry Christmas!